webpy/webpy.github.com/cookbook/mod_wsgi-apache.md

 * /var/www/webpy-app/code.py is the full path to your python file

 Steps:

 * Download and install mod_wsgi from its website: http://code.google.com/p/modwsgi/.
-It will install a '.so' module in /usr/lib64/httpd/modules/.
+It will install a '.so' module in Apache module directory. e.g.

+        /usr/lib64/httpd/modules/

 * Configure Apache to load mod_wsgi module and your project in httpd.conf:

         LoadModule wsgi_module modules/mod_wsgi.so